Ceterai/Ceterai.github.io/MyEnternia/Wiki/MagmataurX/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Magmablast

+Instead of storing rockets, this tool generates and launches actual fireballs instead.

 ## Sources

 Can be bought from merchants: